 If you have young kids or you’re still building your career, retirement may not be top of mind at this point in your life.
 But someday, if you’re lucky and save on a regular basis, it will be.

 To help ensure you have a financially secure retirement, it’s wise to create a plan early in life — or right now if you haven’t already done so.
 By diverting a portion of your paycheck into a tax-advantaged retirement savings plan, for example, your wealth can grow exponentially to help you achieve peace of mind for those so-called golden years.

-“Plan design is individualized, so one company’s benefit formula may not be as generous as others,” explains David Littell, professor of taxation and retirement planning expert at The American College of Financial Services.
+“One company’s benefit formula may not be as generous as others,” explains David Littell, retirement planning expert and professor emeritus of taxation at The American College of Financial Services.
 “It’s really important that you read the summary plan description that is provided to all participants so that you can understand the design of the plan.”